tlouchao/tlouchao.github.io/src/content/blog/batch-renamer.md

 ---
 title: 'Tech Art Crash Course (Part I): Creating a Batch Renamer with Qt Designer and PyQt'
-description: 'During my initial foray into the field of technical art, I was tasked with building a batch renaming utility with the help of publicly available tools such as Qt Designer and the PyQt GUI toolkit.'
+description: 'During my initial foray into the field of technical art, I built out a batch renaming utility with the help of publicly available tools such as Qt Designer and the PyQt GUI toolkit.'
 pubDate: 'Sep 01 2024'
 heroImage: '/blog/batchrenametex.png'
 heroImageCaption: 'Credits to Poly Haven for the stone and metal textures used in this image.'
 ---
 From February 2024 to April 2024, I had the chance to take a [technical art course through ELVTR](https://elvtr.com/course/technical-art) -
-I had heard that the tech art role mostly required a degree of proficiency in Python programming, in addition to art sensibilities in the case of shaders and VFX.
+I had heard that the tech art role required some proficiency in Python programming, in addition to art sensibilities in the case of shaders and VFX.
 Before taking the course, I was acquainted with Python, but not within the context of games.
 I was also somewhat familiar with Qt and C++, but had not yet tried PyQt/Qt for Python.

 A few weeks into the coursework (from late February to early March), I was given a task - I was to implement a batch renamer utility, firstly as a command line script, and later on as a [PyQt6 application](https://doc.qt.io/qtforpython-6/) built on top of the previous script.